Live Broadcasting in Mixxx allow you to stream your mix over the Internet to listeners around the world.

 Mixxx allows you to feed your audio stream directly to Shoutcast and Icecast streaming servers.
 Depending on the number of listeners, streaming audio requires a significant amount of bandwidth.
 Streaming servers provide the required bandwidth and broadcast the stream to your listeners.
 A popular free streaming service is Caster.fm.
 A review of several free and paid stream hosts is available at broadcastingworld.net.

-For experienced users, it may be interesting to set up an own local streaming server.
+For experienced users, it may be interesting to set up your own local streaming server.
 This turns your personal computer into a radio station and listeners connect directly to your server.
 Mixxx as a streaming source does not need to run on the same computer as your streaming server.
 However, professional stations often run the streaming source on the same computer as the streaming server for stability and reliability reasons.
 Keep in mind that if want to stream audio to a significant number of listeners, you’ll need enough bandwidth.
 Read the Shoutcast documentation or Icecast documentation for server setup instructions.

 Start by supplying Mixxx with all information needed to establish a connection to the streaming server: